Projects

 Bakery

-Our fundraising efforts for the bakery will go towards training, and purchasing supplies to establish a simple bakery for a rural community.
+Our fundraising efforts for the bakery will go towards training, and purchasing supplies to establish simple bakeries suited for rural communities.

 Training Salaries - $500